dlang/DIPs/DIPs/DIP1xxx-JS.md

 1. The code or feature is notably dangerous or unsafe, and users need to remove it from their code as soon as possible.
-2. The existance of the current code precludes its own fix or the fix of an equally important issue.
+2. The existence of the current code precludes its own fix or the fix of an equally important issue.

-Shorting the deprecation period should be done with caution to avoid giving D an image of instability.
+Shortening the deprecation period should be done with caution to avoid giving D an image of instability.

 At the time of the pull request for deprecation, all code in Phobos, Druntime,